grev-uv/hpg-methyl/man/Readme.md

   all the processing cores available in your computer platform, improving the performance.

+HPG-Methyl is preconfigured to work with human genome.
+In order to work with other types of genome, it can be necessary to configure de number of chromosomes of the genome:
+* `--max-num-chromosomes`: Fixes the number of chromosomes of the genome.
+By default, 24, human genome number of chromosomes (22+X+Y).
+The maximum value allowed is 1019.

 ## Burrows-Wheeler Index generation

 To be able to run HPG-Methyl, the index used to access the reference genome must